wordofwarning/wordofwarning.org/current/2014-spring/mars/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
-The performance lasts approximately 60 minutes with no interval; with a high text-content (including strong language) there's some very low-level lighting/darkness and it includes some use of projected image/film.
+The performance lasts approximately 60 minutes with no interval; with a high text-content (*including strong language*) there's some low-level lighting/darkness and use of projected image/film.
 Age advisory: 14+

 ####More
 Rachel Mars has always relied on humour.
 In her latest solo performance, she goes in search of what is beyond the gags.